lgrn/lgrn.github.io/content/p/certbot-with-haproxy.md

 ---
-title: "LetsEncrypt DNS wildcard certificates with HAProxy"
+title: 'LetsEncrypt DNS wildcard certificates with HAProxy'
 date: 2024-03-12T12:00:00+02:00
 draft: false
 tags:
   - sysadmin
 ---

 Wildcard certificates are really useful, especially in cases where you